 The Minnesota Saddlebred Horse Association organizes, promotes and participates in a growing number of events and activities involving Saddlebreds.

 Our programs encourage sportsmanship, learning and volunteerism among youth members through award programs and Junior Judging opportunities.
-These young people support the future of the breed as riders, owners, exhibitors and trainers.
+These young people support the future of the breed as riders, owners, exhibit

 Minnesota hosts eight to ten horse shows annually.
 The horse show season begins in April and runs through October.
 MSHA sponsor banners are displayed at most shows.

-Spring Tune-up Horse Show, FASH, Summeriest Horse Show, Tanbark Cavalcade of Roses Horse Show, Mid-Summerfest Horse Show, Capitol Classic Horse Show, The Washington County Fair Horse Show, The MN State Fair, Minnesota Futurity Horse Show, Octoberfest Horse Show
+Spring Tune-up Horse Show, FASH, Summerfest Horse Show, Tanbark Cavalcade of Roses Horse Show, North Star Americana, Capitol Classic Horse Show, The Washington County Fair Horse Show, Octoberfest Horse Show, MN Saddlebred State Championship Horse Show

 Limited Breeders & Futurity Programs